-1. Consultation .
+1. Background .
 2

 2. Introduction .
 2

 3. Infrastructure .
 3

 4. CIL and S106 agreements .
 3

 5. Viability and rate setting .
 4

 Residential development .
 4

 Non-residential rates .
 5

 Rate setting .
 5

 6. Proposed CIL rates .
 6

 7. Neighbourhood funds .
 9

 8. Calculating the chargeable amount .
 9

-9. Exemptions1 10
+9. Exemptions 10

-10. Spending CIL and Reporting1
+10. Spending CIL and Reporting 11

 Ap Appendix A- Zone 2 inset maps 12

-1 Consultation
+1 Background

 - 1.1 In 2010, Government introduced the Community Infrastructure Levy (CIL) as the preferred mechanism for securing developer contributions towards infrastructure to support growth in an area. - 1.2 The Council has a CIL Charging Schedule which came into effect November 2017.
-The Council has decided to review its current CIL Charging Schedule to reflect the adoption of Part 2 of the Vale of White Horse Local Plan 2031 in October 2019 and the changes to the CIL Regulations in September 2019. - 1.3 This Draft Charging Schedule includes a brief explanation of CIL and the rationale behind our review, before setting out proposed new CIL rates for different zones across the District, as set out in Table 1. - 1.4 The Draft Charging Schedule is supported by the following evidence documents, which can be found on the Council's website. - Two Infrastructure Delivery Plans (IDPs), which set out infrastructure requirements to support the delivery of planned development within the VOWH Local Plan 2031; - A CIL Viability Assessment, which has been undertaken by consultants on behalf of the Council and is a critical piece of evidence to assist in determining the most appropriate level of CIL going forward.
-The CIL Viability Assessment consists of three documents: Viability Assessment (April 2019); Viability Addendum (August 2020); and Viability Assessment Executive Summary (October 2020); and - An Infrastructure Funding Gap Statement, which compares the likely CIL income from anticipated new developments with the cost of infrastructure identified in the Infrastructure Delivery Plans. - 1.5 Alongside its review of CIL, the Council is undertaking a review of its current Developer Contributions Supplementary Planning Document (SPD) and has published a revised consultation draft on which it is also seeking views.
+The Council has decided to review its current CIL Charging Schedule to reflect the adoption of Part 2 of the Vale of White Horse Local Plan 2031 in October 2019 and the changes to the CIL Regulations in September 2019. - 1.3 This Draft Charging Schedule includes a brief explanation of CIL and the rationale behind our review, before setting out proposed new CIL rates for different zones across the District, as set out in Table 1. - 1.4 The Draft Charging Schedule is supported by the following evidence documents, which can be found on the Council's website. - Two Infrastructure Delivery Plans (IDPs), which set out infrastructure requirements to support the delivery of planned development within the VOWH Local Plan 2031 at the time they were compiled; - A CIL Viability Assessment, which has been undertaken by consultants on behalf of the Council and is a critical piece of evidence to assist in determining the most appropriate level of CIL going forward.
+The CIL Viability Assessment consists of three documents: Viability Assessment (April 2019); Viability Addendum (August 2020); and Viability Assessment Executive Summary (October 2020); and - An Infrastructure Funding Gap Statement, which compares the likely CIL income from anticipated new developments with the cost of infrastructure identified in the Infrastructure Delivery Plans. - 1.5 Alongside its review of CIL, the Council is undertaking a review of its current Developer Contributions Supplementary Planning Document (SPD).